-1. Introduction
+1 Introduction

-Studies focusing on socio-economic health inequalities in South Africa have consistently found worse health outcomes amongst the poor relative to the wealthier population (Ataguba, Akazili & McIntyre, 2011; Zere & McIntyre, 2003; Myer et al. 2008, Ataguba & McIntyre, 2013; Cockburn et al., 2012; Ataguba, 2013).
-These inequalities are worsened by South Africa's comparatively high income-inequalities and unequal access to basic social services (Ataguba et al., 2011).
-This research is aimed at showing that as a vulnerable sub-group, the poor in South Africa are likely to underestimate their ill health.
-This is in line with various literature sources that have shown that since the poor are unable to afford being ill, they ignore and consequently underreport their ill health (Harris et al., 2011; Ataguba & McIntyre, 2009; Sauerborn et al., 1996(a+b); Havemann & Van der Berg, 2003).
-This leads to an underestimation of socio-economic related health inequalities and may have repercussions for planning of a National Health Insurance (NHI).
+Studies focusing on socioeconomic health inequalities in South Africa have consistently found worse health outcomes amongst the poor relative to the wealthier population (Ataguba, Akazili and McIntyre 2011; Ataguba 2013; Ataguba and McIntyre 2013; Cockburn et al. 2012; Myer et al. 2008; Zere and McIntyre 2003).
+These inequalities are worsened by South Africa's comparatively high income inequalities and unequal access to basic social services (Ataguba, Azakili and McIntyre 2011).
+This research is aimed at showing that, as a vulnerable sub-group, the poor in South Africa are likely to underestimate their ill health.
+This is in line with various literature sources that have shown that since the poor are unable to afford being ill, they ignore and consequently under-report their ill health (Ataguba and McIntyre 2009; Harris et al. 2011; Havemann and Van der Berg 2003; Sauerborn et al. 1996a; Sauerborn, et al. 1996b).
+This leads to an underestimation of socioeconomic-related health inequalities and may have repercussions for the planning of a National Health Insurance (NHI) scheme.

-2. Motivation
+2 Motivation

-2.1 The unreliable nature of SAH questions
+2.1 The unreliable nature of self-assessed health questions

 Studies measuring health disparities using household survey data rely heavily on self-reported measures of health.
-Although self-reported health is more cost-effective and less invasive than relying on objective1 measures of health, they are also likely to reflect differences in reporting behaviour across different socio-economic groups.
+Although self-reported health is more cost-effective and less invasive than relying on objective1 measures of health, it is also likely to reflect differences in reporting behaviour across different socioeconomic groups.
 This reporting bias means that health disparities measured using self-reported health outcomes could possibly be biased.

 Take, for instance, the overall self-assessed health (SAH) question.
 The most common method of capturing overall SAH is categorical and ordinal.
-An individual is asked to classify health as either 1 "Very poor" 2 "Poor" 3 "Fair" 4 "Good" 5 "Excellent".
-Persons from different sub-groups could have a different interpretation of what it means to have "poor" or "excellent" health.
+An individual is asked to classify health as either 1 'Very poor', 2 'Poor', 3 'Fair', 4 'Good', or 5 'Excellent'.
+Persons from different sub-groups could have a different interpretation of what it means to have 'poor' or 'excellent' health.
 One reason for different interpretations is the use of different comparison groups.
-People usually compare their health to their peers and surrounding sub-groups (Harris et al., 2011; Boyce & Harris, 2008).
-A person, who is surrounded by poor health, would consider him- or herself to be relatively well-off compared to their community or peers, even though their health compares poorly to the overall population (Etile & Milcent, 2006, Bago d'Uva et al., 2008b).
+People usually compare their health to their peers and surrounding sub-groups (Boyce and Harris 2008; Harris et al. 2011).
+A person, who is surrounded by poor health, would consider him- or herself to be relatively well-off compared to their community or peers, even though their health compares poorly to the overall population (Bago d'Uva et al. 2008b; Etile and Milcent 2006).

-Once these differences in reporting behaviour are systematic across a sub-group, it is referred to as "reporting heterogeneity" (Lindeboom & Van Doorslaer, 2004; Etile and Milcent, 2006; Hernandez-Quevedo et al., 2005).
-Reporting heterogeneity is present when, at a fixed level of health, a population sub-group is systematically more likely to under- or overreport their true, unobserved level of health.
+Once these differences in reporting behaviour are systematic across a sub-group, it is referred to as 'reporting heterogeneity' (Etile and Milcent 2006; Hernandez-Quevedo, Jones and Rice 2005; Lindeboom and Van Doorslaer 2004).
+Reporting heterogeneity is present when, at a fixed level of health, a population sub-group is systematically more likely to under- or over-report their true, unobserved level of health.
 An often-cited example of reporting heterogeneity is the case of the Aboriginals in Australia.
-Although this subpopulation of Australia fares poorly in terms of their objective health, their self-assessed reported health is on average better than the general Australian population (Mathers & Douglas, 1998).
+Although this sub-population of Australia fares poorly in terms of their objective health, their self-assessed reported health is on average better than the general Australian population (Mathers and Douglas 1998).